truera/trulens/README.md

 Attribution methods extend the `AttributionMethod` class, and many concrete instances are found in the `trulens.nn.attribution` module.

-Once an attribution method has been instantiated, its main function is its `attributions` method, which takes an `np.Array` of batched instances, where each instance matches the shape of the *input* to the model the attribution method was instantiated with.
+Once an attribution method has been instantiated, its main function is its `attributions` method, which returns an `np.Array` of batched items, where each item matches the shape of the *input* to the model the attribution method was instantiated with.

 See the *method comparison* demo for further information on the different types of attribution methods, their uses, and their relationships with one another.